StephenRyall/collingson_client_solution_architect_test/README.md

 ### C4 Diagrams

-All C4 Diagrams can be found in the 'diagrams' folder that outlines a standard booking flow.
+All C4 Diagrams can be found in the 'diagrams' folder.

 ### Integration Architecture: Priority Pass ↔ Taxi Platform